 We also begin to see more of their homes, their land and their wealth.
-These props give us all kinds of clues and narratives about the lives of the Royals.
+These props evidently give us all kinds of clues and narratives about the lives of the Royals.
 The security of the dynastic line is emphasized as we begin to see the royal family pictured – husbands, wives, and children.
 Look at this beautifully arranged portrait of the young Queen Victoria, her beloved Albert, and their five children.

 Portraits would be found decorating the walls of palaces, civic buildings and the homes of the aristocracy and gentry.
 The earliest known British Royal portrait painted from life is of King Henry VII from 1505.

 In this official photograph, the oldest and newest generations of royals smile together for the camera.
-It seems like the kind of snap that could be captured at any family gathering – Grandma with the youngest babe on her lap, older grand-children standing rather awkwardly and self-consciously, the comedic little Miss bossy boots hauling up Grandma’s oversized handbag.
-It’s cute, it’s real.
-But gaze into the background and this is no ordinary family snap.
+It seems like the kind of snap that could be captured at any family gathering – Grandma with the youngest babe on her lap, older grandchildren standing rather awkwardly and self-consciously, moreover the comedic little Miss bossy boots hauling up Grandma’s oversized handbag.
+It’s cute, and it’s real.
+But gaze into the background and you will see that this is nevertheless no ordinary family snap.

-The birthday photograph is reminiscent of the monumental John Wonnacott ‘Royal Family’ portrait from 2000, painted for the National Portrait Gallery’s celebration of the Queen Mother’s 100th birthday.
-Twelve feet tall, full of colour and activity, this painting has an unusual composition.
-It shows a relaxed, informal gathering which is in stark contrast to the Sir John Lavery portrait of George V and his family in the very same room in 1913.
+The birthday photograph is reminiscent of the monumental John Wonnacott Royal Family portrait from 2000, painted for the National Portrait Gallery’s celebration of the Queen Mother’s 100th birthday.
+Twelve feet tall, and full of color and activity, this painting has definitely an unusual composition.
+It shows a relaxed and informal gathering which is in stark contrast to the Sir John Lavery portrait of George V and his family in the very same room in 1913.

 The Royal Society of Portrait Painters has a growing website archive of images and information on portraits of the Queen.

 Over 20 years earlier in 1975, David Poole’s portrait also shows the black cloak draped on the shoulders.
-He said I wanted to paint her as a woman rather than as The Queen, so he asked her whether she could remove her Royal props of cloak, badge and sash.
-She was very cooperative and we agreed on a plain white dress in the end. he said, but the cloak remained.
+He said “I wanted to paint her as a woman rather than as The Queen,” and so he asked her whether she could remove her Royal props of cloak, badge and sash.
+“She was very cooperative and we agreed on a plain white dress in the end,” he said, but the cloak remained.

 But let us end with a rarely seen portrait.
 It is by Italian Pietro Annigoni, of Elizabeth II in 1954, painted for The Worshipful Company of Fishmongers in London.
 In rich and sumptuous fabrics, the young woman towers over her surroundings, assured, self-contained and confident, but with none of the masculine swagger of her ancestor Henry VIII.

-The Queen never publicly comments on any of her portraits, but apparently after seeing this painting, she commissioned Annigoni to paint her again in 1969.
+Queen Elizabeth II never publicly comments on any of her portraits, but apparently, after seeing this painting, she then commissioned Annigoni to paint her again in 1969.
 The 1955 image has been copied to currency and stamps across the world.
-Annigoni creates a truly ‘regal’ portrait.
-As Edward Burne-Jones once said:
+Annigoni creates a truly ‘regal’ portrait, and as Edward Burne-Jones once said: